 There’s a whole world of birds out there that are full of joyful surprises.
-Birdwatching is a hobby that will take you places – bring you closer to nature, present opportunities for you to make new friends in the big community of bird lovers, offer a whole another perspective on the world, and so on.
-The joys are endless.
+Birdwatching is a hobby that will take you places – bring you closer to nature, present opportunities for you to make new friends in the big community of bird lovers, offer a whole other perspective on the world, and so on.

-To really get into the bustle of birdwatching, you need to get yourself a good pair of binoculars.
-Get ones that are easy to carry and work with.
+To get into the birdwatching bustle, you need to get yourself a good pair of binoculars.
+When it comes to bird watching, lightweight binoculars are often preferred as they are easy to carry and maneuver.
 To help you find one, we are going to discuss the best lightweight binoculars for bird watching in this article.

 What Do The Numbers Mean On Binoculars?

 You will see that there are numbers on binoculars – something like 8 x 42 for example.
 These two values each represent a function that refers to the objective lens’s magnification and size.
 The first number represents the magnification power, while the second number represents the diameter of the objective lens.